 I have learned to be content whatever the circumstances.
 12 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
 13 I can do everything through him who gives me strength.
 Philippians 4:11-13

-The KJV reads “through Christ who strengthens me” but Christ is a 9999 numbers.
+The KJV reads “through Christ who strengthens me” but Christ is a 9999 number.
 Christ might be in italics in the version of the Bible you read because it is not in the original text.
 The translators added the word “Christ” for clarity.
 In the Interlinear Bible that shows the original Greek words and (Nestle) numbers Paul wrote,

 Panta ischuoo en too enduamounti

 All things I can do through which strengthens me